 1. Keep Your Customers

 If your staff is spending too much time navigating and maintaining legacy applications, it’s a distraction.
 Time spent managing, maintaining, troubleshooting and making decisions about legacy applications is time spent away from innovation, customer service, and moving toward digital transformation.
-Modernized applications allow your staff to shift their focus back to what really matters, which is seamlessly serving your customers.
+Another reason to modernize applications is that you allow your staff to shift their focus back to what really matters, which is seamlessly serving your customers.

 2. Reduce Risks